Rock'n Me

-"Rock'n Me" (also known as "Rock 'N Me" or "Rock 'N' Me") is a song by American rock band Steve Miller Band, released in 1976 from the band's ninth studio album Fly Like an Eagle (1976).
-It was written by primary band leader and songwriter Steve Miller released as the second single from the album.
+"Rock'n Me" (also known as "Rock 'N Me" or "Rock 'N' Me") is a song by American rock band Steve Miller Band, released in 1976 as the second single from the band's ninth studio album Fly Like an Eagle (1976).
+It was written by primary band leader and songwriter Steve Miller.
 Miller also produced the song and album.
-The North American release of the single was generally credited to Steve Miller as a person, while the European release was generally credited to the Steve Miller Band as a whole group.
+The North American release of the single was generally credited to Steve Miller as an individual, while the European release was generally credited to the Steve Miller Band as a whole group.

 The song achieved lasting commercial and critical success, with the publication Billboard labeling it "an immediate audience grabber".
-It became the band's second #1 hit on the US Billboard Hot 100, where it stayed at the top for one week, it also topped the Canadian RPM Top Singles chart.
+It became the band's second #1 hit on the US Billboard Hot 100, where it stayed at the top for one week; it also topped the Canadian RPM Top Singles chart.
 In later years, the song has been included in several compilation albums such as 1978's Greatest Hits 1974–78 and 1991's The Very Best of the Steve Miller Band.

+Composition

+Composed for a pop and rock festival atmosphere, the lyrics and vocals have been labeled as having an 'every man' quality.
+It is sung from the point of view of someone frequently traveling while keeping a positive, upbeat attitude.
+Locations mentioned in the song include Phoenix, Arizona; Tacoma, Washington; Philadelphia; Atlanta; and Los Angeles.